ar-io/ao-pilot/README.md

 ## Community and Support

-Join the [AR.IO Discord community](https://discord.ar.io) to share your feedback, ask questions, and connect with other developers working with the AR.IO Network protocols.
+Join the [AR.IO Experiments Discord channel](https://discord.gg/bcVkn9u45c) to share your feedback, ask questions, and connect with other developers working with the AR.IO Network protocols.